material-components/material-components-web/docs/getting-started.md

 ### Step 2: Include CSS for a component

 Now that you have webpack configured to compile Sass into CSS, let's include the Sass files for the Material Design button.
-First install the Node dependency:
+First, install the Node dependency:

 ```
 npm install --save-dev @material/button